rkyleg/scope/doc/settings.md

     - default = 1
 - run
     - the run command to run
+    - Ex: if you have node installed: run=/home/convolutedlogic/nodejs/bin/node
 - run_args
     - a list of args to append to the run command
+    - this is optional

 ### Extensions
 If you need to specify that a file extension goes with a specific language.